HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

 ## How to use it?
 ### SlotMachine class .

+This class is based node class of cc engine.
+So you can use this class using the methods like other node classes on the game scene. (layer based).

+        var SlotMachine = cc.Node.extend(
+        {
+                ...
+        }

-This class is based node class of cc engine. you can add it to your game scene (layer based ) It's very simple to use. you can add it using a few code lines.
+It's very simple to use.
+You can add it using a few code lines.

 for example you can add it using following code.